Bills' Hamlin in critical condition after collapse on field - WHIZ News

-CINCINNATI (AP) — Bills safety Damar Hamlin was in critical condition after he collapsed on the field Monday night, the NFL said, and Buffalo’s game against the Cincinnati Bengals was suspended.
+CINCINNATI (AP) — Bills safety Damar Hamlin was in critical condition early Tuesday after suffering a cardiac arrest on the field after a tackle hours earlier, leading to the indefinite postponement of Buffalo’s pivotal Monday night showdown against the Cincinnati Bengals.

+“Damar Hamlin suffered a cardiac arrest following a hit in our game versus the Bengals.
+His heartbeat was restored on the field and he was transferred to the UC Medical Center for further testing and treatment,” the Bills said in a statement.
+“He is currently sedated and listed in critical condition.”

-Hamlin was administered CPR on the field, ESPN reported, and he was surrounded by teammates, some of them in tears, after he was hurt while tackling Bengals receiver Tee Higgins.
+In a chilling scene, Hamlin was administered CPR on the field, ESPN reported, while surrounded by teammates, some of them in tears, while they shielded him from public view.
+He was hurt while tackling Bengals receiver Tee Higgins on a seemingly routine play that didn’t appear unusually violent.

+The NFL announced Hamlin’s condition shortly after he was taken to a hospital, but neither the league nor the hospital released any other details about the 24-year-old’s medical condition.
+The team’s statement was released before its flight arrived back in Buffalo early Tuesday.
+There was also no immediate update about the future status of the game.

-Higgins led with his right shoulder, which hit Hamlin in the chest.
+On the play Hamlin was injured, Higgins led with his right shoulder, which hit the defensive back in the chest.
 Hamlin then wrapped his arms around Higgins’ shoulders and helmet to drag him down.
-Hamlin got to his feet, appeared to adjust his face mask with his right hand, and then fell backward about three seconds later and lay motionless.
+Hamlin quickly got to his feet, appeared to adjust his face mask with his right hand, and then fell backward about three seconds later and lay motionless.

-Hamlin was treated on the field by team and independent medical personnel and local paramedics, the NFL said, and he was taken by ambulance to University of Cincinnati Medical Center.
+Hamlin was treated on the field by team and independent medical personnel and local paramedics, and he was taken by ambulance to University of Cincinnati Medical Center.
 Teammate Stefon Diggs later joined Hamlin at the hospital.

-About 100 Bills fans and a few Bengals fans gathered on a corner one block from the emergency room entrance with some of them holding candles.
+About 100 Bills fans and a few Bengals fans gathered on a corner one block from the emergency room entrance, some of them holding candles.

-The NFL announced more than an hour after the injury that the game would not resume.

-“Our thoughts are with Damar and the Buffalo Bills.
-We will provide more information as it becomes available,” the league said in a statement.
-“The NFL has been in constant communication with the NFL Players Association which is in agreement with postponing the game.”
+Jeff Miller, an NFL executive vice president, told reporters on a conference call early Tuesday that the league had made no plans at this time to play the game, adding that Hamlin’s health was the main focus.

-An ambulance was on the field four minutes after Hamlin collapsed, with many players in tears, including cornerback Tre’Davious White.
-The quarterbacks — Buffalo’s Josh Allen and Cincinnati’s Joe Burrow — embraced.
+An ambulance was on the field four minutes after Hamlin collapsed while many players embraced, including quarterbacks Buffalo’s Josh Allen and Cincinnati’s Joe Burrow.

 “Please pray for our brother,” Allen tweeted.

-Hamlin collapsed at 8:55 p.m., and when he was taken off the field about 19 minutes later, the Bills gathered in prayer.
-A few minutes after the ambulance left the field, the game was suspended, and players walked off the field slowly and into their locker rooms.
+Hamlin collapsed at 8:55 p.m., and when he was taken off the field about 19 minutes later in what seemed like an eternity, the Bills gathered in prayer.
+A few minutes after the ambulance left the field, the game was suspended, and players walked off the field slowly and into their locker rooms where they awaited word on Hamlin and the game.

+“I’ve never seen anything like it since I was playing,” NFL executive Troy Vincent, a six-time Pro Bowl cornerback during his career, said in the conference call early Tuesday morning.
+“Immediately, my player hat went on, like, how do you resume playing after seeing a traumatic event in front of you?”

-Hamlin’s uniform was cut off and he appeared to be getting CPR from medical personnel.
+Hamlin’s uniform was cut off as he was attended to by medical personnel.
 ESPN reported on its telecast that Hamlin was also given oxygen.

-“No one’s been through this,” Pro Football Hall of Fame quarterback Troy Aikman said on the ESPN telecast.
-“I’ve never seen anything like it, either.”
+Vincent said the league took no steps toward restarting the game and did not ask players to begin a five-minute warmup period as ESPN’s broadcasters had announced.

+“It never crossed our mind to talk about warming up to resume play,” Vincent said.
+“That’s ridiculous.
+That’s insensitive.
+That’s not a place we should ever be in.”

 The Bengals led 7-3 in the first quarter of a game between teams vying for the top playoff seed in the AFC.
 Cincinnati entered at 11-4 and leading the AFC North by one game over Baltimore, while AFC East champion Buffalo was 12-3.